teuben/teunix/Env/UMD/vpn.md

 involves double-encrypted traffic though, as both the tunnel traffic and SSH session traffic will be encrypted individually (I think).

+## Kerberos

+An alternative to ssh keys can be kerberos tickets.
+Make sure your ssh config file a

+On lma for

+      # for /etc/ssh/sshd_config
+      GSSAPIAuthentication     yes
+      GSSAPICleanupCredentials yes

+In your .ssh/config file hosts need

+      GSSAPIAuthentication yes
+      GSSAPIDelegateCredentials yes

 # GP on Mac and Win